 Email Heidi

-Heidi Welsh, the founding executive director of the Sustainable Investments Institute (Si2), has analyzed and written about corporate responsibility issues since the late 1980s.
-She oversees Si2's operations and research.
+From 2010 until Si2 shut down at the end of 2024, Heidi Welsh, was the executive director of the Sustainable Investments Institute (Si2).
+She started covering corporate responsibility issues in the late 1980s and oversaw Si2's operations and research.
 Welsh was the lead author of several Si2 studies about corporate political influence, some published with the IRRC Institute.
 Previously, Welsh helped author seasonal and annual reports on proxy voting trends starting in 1987 at the Investor Responsibility Research Center (IRRC), closely followed social and environmental shareholders resolutions and their results, and for 16 years ran the monitoring program examining corporate compliance with the MacBride principles for fair employment in Northern Ireland.
-She co-authored the Carbon Disclosure Project's 2007 report on S&P 500 companies and also set up a global sustainability metrics project for RiskMetrics analyzing 1,800 of the world's biggest companies.
+She co-authored the Carbon Disclosure Project's 2007 report on S&P 500 companies and also set up a global sustainability metrics project for RiskMetrics (now part of MSCI) analyzing 1,800 of the world's biggest companies.
 Welsh also served on the Global Reporting Initiative's Electric Utility Sector Working Group in 2008-09 and participated in an Oxford University assessment of Northern Ireland's affirmative action legislation.
 Welsh received her bachelor's degree in political science, cum laude, with a concentration in science, technology and public policy, from Carleton College.
 She holds a master's degree from the Institute for Conflict Analysis and Resolution at George Mason University.

 Robin Young